suhlig/meal-tracker/README.md

 # TODOs

+* Search suggestions as typeahead
-* Automatically test and verify the backup process
+* _Automatically_ test and verify the backup process

 # Backup